-We, as a society, must learn to keep our empathy but lose the labels.
+As a society, we must learn to keep our empathy but lose the labels.
 We cannot put people into preconceived factions without understanding them first.
-Yes, a label is just another word but words are powerful and if we don’t choose wisely, people will do exactly what their labels want them to, and that would be the very primal society we struggled so hard to escape from in the first place.
+Yes, a label is just a word, but words are powerful and if we don’t choose wisely, people will do exactly what their labels want them to, and that would be the very primal society we struggled so hard to escape from in the first place.